2012 Liberty Match at Valley Forge

 On October 27th, I had the pleasure of attending the 2012 Liberty Match at Valley Forge.
-Despite the name, the match was held at Lower Providence Rod and Gun Club in Audobon, PA.
+Despite the name, the match was held at Lower Providence Rod and Gun Club in Audobon, PAOpens in a new tab..
 This was my first Sanctioned Match and leading up to it, I had some reservations.

 By the time I decided that I wanted to attend the match, I had to complete a handful of tasks in a short period of time.
 The first, and most important, was that I become a member of the IDPA organization.
 The turnaround time on my membership would play a role in how and where I would shoot the classifier, which was a prerequisite for the match.
 The kicker was that these tasks would need to be completed in short order to make the match registration deadline.